IsaacJuracich/BetterCaptcha/README.md

-# betterCaptcha | Uses Bitmap to create a picture of a captcha, very configurable.
+# BetterCaptcha | Uses Bitmap to create a picture of a captcha, very configurable.

 ###### Example Code:
 ```csharp